Connie Corleone: The Godfather Part III

-In The Godfather Part III, set 20 years later, Connie has become one of Michael's closest advisors, gradually assuming an active role in Corleone Family operations.
+In the movie The Godfather Part III, set 20 years after the second film, Connie has become one of Michael's closest advisors, gradually assuming an active role in Corleone Family operations.
 She encourages Michael to bring Sonny's illegitimate son Vincent Mancini into the Corleone family and support him in his feud with Joey Zasa.

-When Michael suffers a diabetic stroke following an attempt on his life, Connie and Michael's bodyguard Al Neri give Vincent the approval to kill Zasa, who was complicit in the attack.
-Michael is furious that Connie gave an order behind his back, but she maintains that it was necessary to strike fear into his enemies and prevent further hit attempts upon Michael.
-In a hospital room meeting with Vincent, Neri and Connie, rather than simply ordering Connie to stay out of Corleone Family illegal activities, Michael demands -- and gets -- her agreement to abide by his decisions, essentially granting her authority in family operations subject only to his own.
+When Michael suffers a diabetic stroke following an attempt on his life, Connie and Michael's bodyguard Al Neri gives Vincent the approval to kill Zasa, who was an accomplice in the attack.
+Michael is furious that Connie gave an order behind his back, but maintains that it was necessary to strike fear into his enemies and prevent further hit attempts upon himself.
+In a hospital room meeting with Vincent, Neri, and Connie, rather than simply ordering Connie to stay out of illegal Corleone Family activities, Michael demands — and gets — her agreement to abide by his decisions, essentially granting her authority in family operations subject only to his own.

 Connie travels with the Corleone family to Palermo, Sicily to watch Anthony's operatic debut.
 Now acting with full authority, Connie tells Vincent to prepare a counterattack if Michael is killed.
 She then stands at Michael's side when he retires and names Vincent his successor.
 She attends the opera, along with the entire Corleone family.
 Upon discovering that her godfather Don Altobello is the mastermind of the plot against their family, she kills him by giving him a gift of poisoned cannoli.

 Connie is distraught when her niece Mary is killed by an assassin who intended to kill Michael.

 The Italian-language version of The Godfather Part III changes Connie's name's spelling to the far more standard and common "Costanza" rather than keeping the original "Constanzia", which is rare and archaic in Italy.